fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Rima D. Apple, "'They Need it Now': Science, Advertising and Vitamins, 1925-1940".

 {% include alert.html class='danger' title='Weekly reflection' text="
 Are vitamins supplements necessary?
-Google it and read a handful of pages.
+Google some variant of that question and read through a handful of sites.
 Analyze the kinds of arguments made.
 Does this history of vitamins matter in settling the debate?
 "%}